 Call for Papers

 Important Dates for Doctoral Consortium

-The Doctoral Consortium will be held on May 28, 2025 at Baylor University
+• The Doctoral Consortium will be held on May 20, 2026 at Little America Hotel

+Call for Papers